Karmak23/servconf/README.md

 - source your configuration file in your current shell.
 - deploy with `fab sync`.

-I strongly advise you to have a test machine and run `fab test` on it before; because `servconf` can cut your SSH access if you don't configure it properly.
+I strongly advise you to have a test machine and run `fab test` on it before; because `servconf` can cut your SSH access if you misconfigure it properly (default configuration should keep you connected, and it didn't fail recently).
+If you have physical or rescue access, don't bother.

 ## Advanced usage & customization